moomerman/zap/adapters/README.md

 ### Simple Proxy

-A proxy is configured by creating a file in the `~/.phx-dev` folder with the host/port combination that you want to proxy to.
+A proxy is configured by creating a file in the `~/.phx-dev` folder containing the host/port combination that you want to proxy to.
+You can specify just a port and it will assume localhost.

 `echo "http://127.0.0.1:3000" > ~/.phx-dev/mysite.dev`
+`echo "4000" > ~/.phx-dev/othersite.dev`

 ### Elixir/Phoenix

+When a `mix.exs` file is detected in the root of the dir that a symlink points to and contains the `phoenix` package then a `mix phx.server` server will be launched on a random port and requests will be proxied to that application.

 To configure a phoenix application simply create a symbolic link to the phoenix application and update your `config/dev.exs` file to allow phx-dev